epfl-ada/ada-2023-project-shinebrightlikeadamon/README.md

 ### Correlation Analysis:
 We perform Correlation Analysis, with Pearson's Correlation Coefficient, to find out if there's a statistical relationship ratings are box-office revenue.

+### T-Test
+We utilze T-Tests to check different hypotheses, e.g. whether the difference between the results of two groups is statistically significant or not.

 ## Timeline ⏱️
 ![Shine Bright Like Adamon](img/timeline.png)